bytebone/how2host/src/apps/adguard-home/readme.md

     external: true
 ```

 This will create two new volumes for AdGuards work and config files, and also mount the existing Nginx volume, which contains the SSL certificate you just created.
-Start the container with `docker compose up` and let it set up its configuration.
+Start the container with `docker compose up -d` and let it set up its configuration.
 Once it's done, open your Nginx interface and add a new host:

 - **Domain Name:** `dns.your.domain` (or whichever else you generated the SSL certificate for)
 - **Forward Hostname:** adguard